Call (800) 821-6993 or (918) 492-8200 to talk to one of our professionals.

 - Intake assessments are reviewed with a psychiatrist, who determines the level of care medically necessary based on the most recent developments.
 We cannot admit children who have medical needs that supersede psychiatric needs.

-- Following the assessment, the Assessment Center staff will make referrals for outpatient, acute inpatient or residential care based on individual treatment needs.
+- Following the assessment, the Assessment Center staff will make referrals for acute inpatient or residential care based on individual treatment needs.

 The Assessment Center will also help families determine the financial resources available for health care costs, including insurance coverage and state aid.
 Contact the Assessment Center to set up an assessment by calling (800) 821-6993 or (918) 492-8200.Shadow Mountain Hospital and Assessment Center

 Tulsa, OK 74133

 Please complete the following form and bring it with you to your mental health assessment.